-An application would need to be developed in addition to the FAFSA to evaluate whether the student meets the criteria established by the program.
-Credit worthiness and other eligibility requirements would need to be obtained from the contracted credit bureau(s) which would involve a separate review process.
+An application form would need to be developed, in addition to the FAFSA, to evaluate whether the student meets the criteria established for the program.
+Credit worthiness and other eligibility requirements would need to be obtained from the contracted credit bureau(s), which would involve a separate review process.
 A loan origination fee could be charged to cover all origination costs for the program.

-One potential loan application scenario would be for the financial aid offices at the higher education institutions to encourage students to apply for a state loan through the WSAC Portal System.
+One potential loan application scenario would be for the financial aid offices at the higher education institutions to encourage students to apply for state loans through the Student Achievement Council portal system.
 The financial aid office could certify the amount of remaining need after awarding other aid.

-Once approved, the state loan can be incorporated into the student's aid package.
-Selection could be based on a first come first serve basis on applicants who meet the minimum eligibility criteria.
+Once approved, the state loan could be incorporated into the student's aid package.
+Selection could be based on a first-come, first-served basis for applicants who meet minimum eligibility criteria.
 When funds are fully committed, applications could be placed on a wait list until additional funds become available.